NickBwalley/NickBwalley/readme.md

 I'm Nick Bwalley, a Software Engineer transitioning into AI and Large Language Model (LLM) Engineering, with 4 years of experience.
 I develop interactive and scalable web solutions powered by AI to automate repetitive tasks and help the business focus on other vital aspect to drive business revenue and growth.

 I am adept in creating Agentic AI workflows, AI Agents, Retrieval-Augmented Generation (RAG), and Model Context Protocol (MCP) tailored for specific business needs.
-My skills also include fine-tuning frontier open-source models and using advanced prompt engineering techniques to deliver quality work output.
+My skills also include fine-tuning frontier models, open-source models and using advanced prompt engineering techniques to deliver quality work output.

 My extensive background as a Full Stack MERN Developer equips me to create practical, intelligent robust, and scalable web applications.